WHY PSYCHOLOGY MATTERS

 Psychology matters on the most primal level simply because you are a human being with a nervous system.

 GET TO KNOW YOUR NERVOUS SYSTEM

 Threatening stimuli include things inside of you like symptoms and outside of you like natural disasters.
 It especially includes the behavior of other people.
 Most of the threats we encounter in our lives our in reaction to other people.
 Therefore, it’s important to understand how our nervous system works in our relationships, specifically in relation to our physiological symptoms.

 KNOWLEDGE IS EMPOWERMENT

-KNOWLEDGE THROUGH INSIGHT, NOT INTELLECT
+KNOWLEDGE THROUGH EXPERIENCE AND INSIGHT, NOT INTELLECT

 GENERATE INSIGHT, STIMULATE HEALING

 “Problems cannot be solved on the level on which they were created.”

 The therapy I offer promotes real healing for your body and how you can take steps over time toward a full recovery.